 Limited documentation exists regarding the demolition of Buildings F-16, U-18, T-3002, and T-3003.
+Historical documentation indicates that ACM removal from Building U-17 was completed in February 1998.
+Historical documentation also indicates that there was an ACM survey performed at T-3002 and T-3003 in August 1991; no suspect ACM was observed.

 Building F-15 was demolished in 2005, as documented in the Thermal Decomposition and Demolition of Load Line 11 and Buildings F15, 1200, S-4605 and T-4602 (MKM 2005).
+The floor slabs and foundations associated with Buildings F-15 and F-16 were removed and disposed in 2009, as documented in the Final Construction Completion Report - Removal of Buildings and Concrete Floor Slabs at RVAAP-08 Load Line 1, & Other Miscellaneous Buildings and Removal & Disposal of Pallets (PIKA 2010).
+The following subsections describe these activities.

+2.2.3.1 Building F-15 Demolition

-The following summarizes the demolition activities at Building F-15.
+The following summarizes the demolition activities conducted to demolish Building F-15 in 2005.